Coming very soon is severe weather season, April through October. Ponder these questions:

 For more information, contact Jay Mather, CSP, CESCO, CFEI at (205) 440-3849, or (770)-298-0738 or email@example.com.

 Happy New Year!
 You owe OSHA $32,490 in fines.
 Many small companies believe they are exempt from OSHA regulations.
 This is NOT the case.
-This is a story that occurred to a small business in December 2015.
+This is a story that occurred to a small business.
 I received a call from a company with six (6) employees to assist them with abatement issues after an OSHA Inspection.
 An employee filed a complaint with OSHA.
 This complaint triggered two separate inspections including an Industrial Hygiene study for noise, mold, and asbestos.
 There were no findings regarding the employee complaint or the industrial hygiene studies.
 However, this small company received two citations totaling $32,490.
 On the second inspection, OSHA sent two inspectors that spent almost 7 hours inspecting a 35,000 square foot building.

 Here are a few of the items cited along with their associated fines: